Main Boiler Service & Maintenance

 The warranty is an important part of any boiler installation as it gives you the peace of mind that you're covered by the manufacturer should something go wrong.
 Main boilers tend to come with a warranty period of 5-7 years but to keep this valid, the boiler must be serviced by a Gas Safe engineer annually, otherwise you'll lose the warranty.

-How much does a Main boiler service cost?
+Main boiler service costs

 The cost of a one-off boiler service tends to site somewhere between £60 – £120 but this will depend on the engineer carrying out the work, where you live and the model of boiler.